davidrpugh/jupytercon-2020-talk/PITCHME.md

 @ul[spaced]
 * Common set of JupyterLab extensions simplifies user interface (UI) and user experience (UX).
-* No need to frequently re-build JupyterLab
+* No need to frequently re-build JupyterLab.
 * Allows for quicker start of new projects as no need to install (and build!)
 JupyterLab.
 @ulend